aymenhafeez/aymenhafeez.github.io/_posts/2021-05-22-infinite-slab-reactor.md

 $\newcommand{\dd}{\mathrm{d}}$

-In [this](https://aymenhafeez.github.io/bessel-function/) post we showed how to derive the Helmholtz equation
+In [this](https://aymenhafeez.github.io/bessel-function/) post we derived the Helmholtz equation

 $$
 \begin{equation*}